tsherif/space-shooter.c/ARCHITECTURE.md

 - The **game layer** is implemented in [game.c](./src/game/game.c) and is responsible for
 	- Initializing game resources
-	- Updating game state (player actions based on input, collisions, tracking score, etc.)
+	- Updating game state (player actions, collisions, score, etc.)
 	- Passing rendering data to the rendering layer based on the current game state

 - The **rendering layer** is implemented in [renderer.c](./src/game/renderer.c) and is responsible for: